suanno/stage2/applications/phd lyon/draft.md

 # Goal

-So the question that motivates our work is: can we control the properties of the domains (shape, size, density) by only changing the temperature over time close to the critical value?
+So the question that motivates our work is: can we control the properties of the domains (shape, size, density) by only changing a **macroscopic variable** as the **temperature** (close to the critical value)?

-# Modulating the temperature

 In order to understand what properties of the domains we can control, we need to understand how the dynamics of the boundaries is affected by changes of temperature over time.